Prefetcher: Overview

 When a Windows system boots, components of many files need to be read into memory and processed.
 Often different parts of the same file (e.g. Registry hives) are loaded at different times.
 As a result, a significant amount of time is spent 'jumping' from file to file and back again multiple times, even though a single access would be more efficient.
 The prefetcher works by watching what data is accessed during the boot process (including data read from the NTFS Master File Table), and recording a trace file of this activity.
 The boot fetcher will continue to watch for such activity until 30 seconds after the user's shell has started, or until 60 seconds after all services have finished initializing, or until 120 seconds after the system has booted, whichever elapses first.
+Prefetcher can analyse virtual memory and page file to determine which binary files to be preloaded.

 Future boots can then use the information recorded in this trace file to load code and data in a more efficient fashion (i.e. by re-ordering disk reads to minimise or eliminate the need to access the same file multiple times thus minimising disk head movements).

 Application prefetching works in a similar fashion, but is instead localized to a single application's startup.
 Only the first 10 seconds of activity are monitored.

 The prefetcher stores its trace files in the "Prefetch" folder inside the Windows folder (typically C:\Windows\Prefetch).
 The name of the boot trace file is always NTOSBOOT-B00DFAAD.PF, and application trace files are a concatenation of the application's executable name, a hyphen, a hexadecimal representation of the hash of the path the file resides in, and a ".pf" extension.
 Applications that host other components (i.e. Microsoft Management Console or Dllhost) have the name of the loaded component included in the computed hash as well; this results in different trace files being created for each component.

 Note that the Task Scheduler is the process responsible for parsing the trace data collected by the prefetcher and writing files to the prefetcher directory.
 As a result, the prefetcher will not operate correctly if the Task Scheduler service is not started.

 To further improve access times, the Task Scheduler calls Windows Disk Defragmenter every three days.
 When the machine is idle, the lists of files and directories that were referenced during the boot process and application startups is processed.
 The processed result is stored in Layout.ini in the Prefetch directory, and is subsequently passed to the Disk Defragmenter, instructing it to re-order those files into sequential positions on the physical hard drive.

 This will further improve performance by minimising the distance that the hard drive's heads have to be moved from one file to the next.

 It is possible to trigger this re-ordering (by running "Defrag.exe %systemdrive% -b" from the command line) without running a full defragmentation.

 If the system is installed on a solid-state drive, ReadyBoost is disabled.